 About

-Now, after 4 years in Urban Data Science field and valuable experience at 2 Italian Research Foundations, I've found contentment in my current path.
-Yet so, I've been captivated by the idea of exploring the imaging field, applied to both healthcare and earth observation/ remote sensing.
-While I still have a strong interest in continuing my current work, the allure of venturing into imaging field presents an enticing opportunity for my professional growth.
+Now, after 4 years in Urban Data Science field and a valuable experience at 2 Italian research foundations, I am ready to embark on a new journey.
+Although I am still very interested in continuing my work in fields mentioned above, I've been captivated by the idea of exploring additional paths, be it finance, healthcare or earth observation/ remote sensing, the allure of venturing into the unknown presents an attractive opportunity for my professional growth.

-Currently, I'm expanding my knowledge and learning about cloud services (AWS and Azure) and model deployment and monitoring (Docker and Kubernetes), with an aim to become an all-encompassing Data Scientist.
+Currently, I'm expanding my knowledge and learning about cloud services (AWS, Azure, GCP) and model deployment and monitoring (Docker and Kubernetes), with an aim to become a Full Stack Data Scientist.

 Fun facts:

-• While studying for my MSc, I was the main organizer of an international student conference in the capital of my country and I managed to convince the President of the Republic to support it with a high-patronage!
+• While studying for my MSc, I was the main organizer of an international student conference in the capital of my country and I managed to convince the President of the Republic to endorse it with high-patronage!

 You liked what you just read?
 Great, now check out some of my projects!